rodrigosetti/recruitr/README.md

 uses [Celery](http://www.celeryproject.org) for dispatching the code running tasks asynchronously.

-#### oauth setup
+#### OAuth setup

-Get the api client id and secret key by registering your app on the platform whose  oauth you want to use:
+Get the api client id and secret key by registering your app on the platform whose  oauth you want to use, like:
  * [Google](https://console.developers.google.com/start)
  * [Github](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/)

-After you have them   just add  to
+After you have them just add to `settings.py` in `recruitr` app.

+For example:

     SOCIAL_AUTH_GOOGLE_OAUTH2_KEY = 'xxxx'
     SOCIAL_AUTH_GOOGLE_OAUTH2_SECRET = 'xxxx'